Adler-real/Better_ContentWarning/README.md

   - Please set in the ingame settings under `Modded` the option `Shove Enemies` to `No`

-- You can Ragdoll by Holding `TAB`
+- You can Ragdoll by Holding `ALT`

+- Switch between Third person and First person with `TAB`

 - And more! ...